crispinsl/html-examples/README.md

 # html-examples
-HTML basic examples for tutoring purposes all art for the final project example are drawn by me
+HTML basic examples for tutoring purposes.

+all art for the final project example are drawn by me